How to Set Access-Control-Max-Age Effectively: Preflight Cache Tuning & Debugging

 Emitting multiple Access-Control-Max-Age headers Browsers may reject the header or apply unpredictable caching rules if duplicate headers exist due to proxy or middleware stacking.

-Using camelCase or uppercase header names HTTP headers are case-insensitive per spec, but some strict parsers and security WAFs flag non-standard casing, causing preflight failures.
+Using camelCase or uppercase header names HTTP headers are case-insensitive per spec, but emit the canonical form Access-Control-Max-Age for compatibility with strict parsers.

 Frequently Asked Questions